Paulen101/WRO_AUPP/README.md

    - *Note: We're still working on the parking part - it's integrated but not quite there yet*

 ### **The Numbers**
-- **Speed**: Fast enough to be competitive, smart enough to stay safe
+- **Speed**: Fast enough to be competitive, smart enough to stay safe (but still hit the wall during test)
 - **Vision Range**: Can see obstacles and pillars from a good distance
 - **Response Time**: Reacts in real-time (under 100ms)
 - **Accuracy**: Rarely misses a pillar, even in tricky lighting